jbush001/NyuziProcessor/software/apps/quakeview/README.md

 ## Running in Verilog Simulation

-In order to measure the performance of rendering one frame in simulation, you need to make the following changes:
+To measure the performance of rendering one frame in simulation, you need to make the following changes:

 1. At the bottom of the main loop in main.cpp, add a call to exit().
-This stop the main loop, and will also cause the worker threads to terminate:
+This stop the main loop, and will also cause the worker threads to stop:

          		context->finish();
          		printf("rendered frame in %d instructions\n", __builtin_nyuzi_read_control_reg(6)